 You’re a plastic surgeon who recently operated on a woman named Cruella.
 Faithful to her name, Cruella likes to complain – even when there’s nothing to criticize!
-And sure enough, Cruella didn’t like your work, (she wanted to look exactly like Angelina Jolie, gosh darn it!) and decided to take her exaggerated gripes online.
+And after working with you, Cruella posted exaggerated gripes about your practice.

 What happens if a patient leaves a scathing online review about your plastic surgery practice?

 Yes, you’re absolutely entitled to pursue a defamation lawsuit against patients who post libelous missive.
 That said, it’s important to understand the difference between defamation and a negative opinion.

 What is the likelihood of a doctor winning a plastic surgery defamation case against a disgruntled patient?

 What’s the biggest mistake plastic surgeons make when it comes to defamation lawsuits against patient?
 They sue over negative opinions.

 Remember, legally speaking, defamation is a lie – not a nasty judgment.

 What must plaintiffs must prove to win an online review defamation claim?
 That: